ndhorton/ls170/ls171/spot_wiki_questions.md

 **What are LAN and WLAN?**

+A Local Area Network is generally multiple computers and other devices connected via cables to a central switch or hub.
+The computers on the network can exchange data via the central switch or hub.
+In a Wirless LAN (WLAN), the computers and other devices are connected to the switch or hub through wireless technologies (radio waves).
+The fact that computers need to be directly connected to the switch or hub, whether via cables or wireless, is what makes a LAN 'local'.

 From LS:

 A LAN is, generally, "multiple computers and other devices connected via a network bridging device such as a hub or, more likely, a switch.
 The computers are all connected to this device via network cables and this forms the network."